Munich massacre: Criticism

-As mentioned earlier, the five German snipers at Fürstenfeldbruck did not have radio contact with one another (nor with the German authorities conducting the rescue operation) and therefore were unable to coordinate their fire.
-The only contact the snipers had with the operational leadership was with Georg Wolf, who was lying next to the three snipers on the control tower giving orders directly to them.
-The two snipers at ground level had been given vague instructions to shoot when the other snipers began shooting, and were basically left to fend for themselves.
+The five police snipers lacked radio contact with each other and the German authorities conducting the rescue operation, making it impossible to coordinate their fire.
+Their only contact with the operational leadership was through Georg Wolf, Schreiber's deputy, who was lying next to the three snipers on the control tower, giving them direct orders.
+The two snipers at ground level received vague instructions to shoot when the other snipers began firing and were left to fend for themselves.

-In addition, the snipers did not have the proper equipment for this hostage rescue operation.
-The Heckler & Koch G3 battle rifles used were considered by several experts to be inadequate for the distance at which the snipers were trying to shoot.
+The police snipers did not have the proper equipment for this hostage rescue operation.
+The G3 rifles used were considered by several experts to be inadequate for the distance at which the snipers were trying to shoot.
 The G3, the standard service rifle of the Bundeswehr at that time, had a 18 in barrel; at the distances the snipers were required to shoot, a 27 in barrel would have ensured far greater accuracy.
-None of the rifles were equipped with telescopic or infrared sights.
-Additionally, none of the snipers were equipped with a steel helmet or bullet-proof vest.
-No armored vehicles were at the scene at Fürstenfeldbruck, and were only called in after the gunfight was well underway.
+None of the rifles were equipped with telescopic or night vision sights.
+Additionally, none of the snipers were equipped with a steel helmet or bulletproof vest.
+No armoured vehicles were at the scene at Fürstenfeldbruck airbase and were only called in after the gunfight was well underway.

 There were also numerous tactical errors.
-As mentioned earlier, "Sniper 2", who was stationed behind the signal tower, wound up directly in the line of fire of his fellow snipers on the control tower, without any protective gear and without any other police being aware of his location.
-Because of this, "Sniper 2" didn't fire a single shot until late in the gunfight, when hostage-taker Khalid Jawad attempted to escape on foot and ran right at the exposed sniper.
+"Sniper 2", who was stationed behind the switchyard, was directly in the line of fire of his fellow snipers on the control tower, without any protective gear and without any other police officer being aware of his location.
+Because of this, "Sniper 2" did not fire any shots until late in the gunfight, when hostage-taker Khalid Jawad attempted to escape on foot and ran at the exposed sniper.
 "Sniper 2" killed the fleeing perpetrator but was in turn badly wounded by a fellow police officer, who was unaware that he was shooting at one of his own men.
 One of the helicopter pilots, Gunnar Ebel, was lying near "Sniper 2" and was also wounded by friendly fire.
 Both Ebel and the sniper recovered from their injuries.

-Many of the errors made by the Germans during the rescue attempt were ultimately detailed by Heinz Hohensinn, who had participated in Operation Sunshine earlier that day.
-He stated in One Day in September that he had been selected to pose as a crew member.
-He and his fellow policemen understood that it was a suicide mission, so the group unanimously voted to flee the plane.
-None of them were reprimanded for that desertion.
+Many of the errors made by the German authorities during the rescue attempt were detailed by leading police officer Heinz Hohensinn, who had participated in Operation Sunshine earlier that day.
+In One Day in September, he stated that he had also been directed to pose as a flight crew member in the second assault plan involving the 727 aircraft.
+He and his fellow police officers, who had volunteered to undertake the hostage rescue operation during the first assault attempt in the Olympic Village, understood the second assault plan to be a suicide mission.
+Consequently, the group unanimously resolved to abandon the second assault plan in the 727.
+None of them were reprimanded.